 10 Examples of Biohazardous Waste

 As a healthcare facility, when was the last time your employees were asked to identify different types of medical waste streams?
+What is considered biohazardous waste?
 Or about the regulations associated with biohazard waste management?
 In fact, can you identify at least 10 examples of biohazard waste?
 If you can’t, it’s time for a refresher.

 What exactly is biohazard waste?

 Biohazard waste is defined as a biological material that has the potential to taint an object or individual that comes into contact with it.
-In even simpler terms, a biohazardous waste product can be anything contaminated with potentially infectious materials.
+In even simpler terms, the definition of a biohazardous waste product can be anything contaminated with potentially infectious materials.

 - Blood and blood products